gwdevhub/GWToolboxpp/README.md

-# JonsToolbox++
+# GWToolbox++

 ## A set of tools for Guild Wars Players

-This is based on [https://haskha.github.io/GWToolboxpp/](https://haskha.github.io/GWToolboxpp/), with tidier features and more stability.

-If you are here to check toolbox features and for a download link to go [https://3vcloud.github.io/JonsToolbox/](https://3vcloud.github.io/JonsToolbox/).
+If you are here to check toolbox features and for a download link to go [https://gwtoolbox.com](https://gwtoolbox.com).
 Keep reading for information on how to download and build from the source.

 ## How to download, build, and run
 ### Requirements